I built a web terminal that can operate Kiro CLI from a browser using the Shell API of Amazon Bedrock AgentCore

 Notes

-Regarding security, attention is required for the following points.
+Regarding security, the following points require attention.

 Regarding IAM permission separation:

-• Shell API connection permissions are granted to the former, and ssm:GetParameter permissions are granted to the latter (Execution Role).
+• Shell API connection permissions are granted to the former, and ssm:GetParameter permissions are granted to the latter (Execution Role)

 • SSM Parameter Store is placed in us-east-1 due to verification environment constraints.
 Explicit specification of --region us-east-1 is required.
-For production configurations, placement in the same region as AgentCore is recommended.
+For production configurations, placement in the same region as AgentCore is recommended

 Regarding ch255 and Shell lifecycle:

-• When intending to terminate the Shell, the implementation in this PoC's frame format sends ch255.
+• When intending to terminate the Shell, the implementation in this PoC's frame format sends ch255

 • The behavior where the Shell is maintained upon disconnection without sending ch255 is a verification result.
 It should not be relied upon as a permanent specification.
-For public configurations, cleanup design for orphan shells is also a consideration.
+For public configurations, cleanup design for orphan shells is also a consideration

 Regarding single-client constraints: